RadzuPL/ESPHomeDieselPilot/README.md

 ### ⚙️ Changes
 Release V1.1
--Added MQTT authentication option
+- Added MQTT authentication option
--Added reboot button
+- Added reboot button
--Fixed stability with incorrect MQTT data
+- Fixed stability with incorrect MQTT data
--Added Hostname field (Hostname is also the name of the MQTT device, the topic is set as before)
+- Added Hostname field (Hostname is also the name of the MQTT device, the topic is set as before)

 Files:
 - **DieselPilot.ino** - Application code